baranozcan03/DataScienceProject/README.md

 ## Project Highlights
 While I can't divulge every detail(in order not to waste your time with unimportant things), I'll share some inspiring aspects of my findings.
 To complement this README, I'll provide a PowerPoint presentation detailing my discoveries, a brief (8-minute but i advise listening on 1.5 speed so 5 minutes) video explaining the presentation(recommended for a comprehensive understanding of the graphics) and giving some insights into my thought process.

+//remark : The video exceeds the limit, but you can play it on 1.5 and i will take responsibility of the parts that are not understandable.

 ## Presentation Overview
 The PowerPoint presentation will walk you through the project steps, but here's a quick overview: